usnistgov/metaschema-xslt/README.md

 For more regular use or for easier integration (in some contexts), the same functionalities are provided through a `make` interface.

-The utilities themselves are designed for integration in a range of environments, and core functionalities are implemented in XSLT 3, which is supported across platforms including Java, node JS and C. Please deconstruct and reverse engineer.
+The utilities themselves are designed for integration in a range of environments, and core functionalities are implemented in XSLT 3, which is supported across platforms including Java, Node.js and C. Please deconstruct and reverse engineer.
 (Consider proposing improvements as [contributions](CONTRIBUTING.md).)

 The software is designed to be used in a range of ways: